 My Earliest Memories With Dyslexia

 Life has always puzzled me.
+Especially when it came to my early education.

-“Henry, look at the board and this time try to follow me, one-plus-one equals two.
+“Henry, look at the board, and this time, try to follow me, “one-plus-one equals two.
 Okay, it’s your turn, listen carefully, Henry, what does one-plus-one equal?”

-I really tried, but for the life of me, I could not see what my teacher was asking me to see.
+I tried, but for the life of me, I could not see what my teacher was asking me to see.
 How could one straight line, when added to another straight line, turn into a single crooked line she kept insisting was two?

 The more my teacher pushed me to repeat what she insisted was the “right answer,” the more my classmates laughed at her growing frustration and my inability to understand what seemed obvious to everyone else in the class.